Reach out to University of Mount Olive's admissions department for more information on applying.

 Does University of Mount Olive accept Advanced Placement (AP) or International Baccalaureate (IB) credits?

-✅ University of Mount Olive accepts International Baccalaureate credits (IB) credits and Advanced Placement (AP) credits.
+✅ University of Mount Olive accepts International Baccalaureate credits (IB) credits.

 Do I have to submit test scores to University of Mount Olive?

 ❌ No, University of Mount Olive is test optional, so it's up to you if you want to submit test scores or not.
-If you have higher than average scores, you should strongly consider submitting them.
+If your scores are higher than the school's average, you may want to send them.
 If you scored lower than a school's average, you it might make sense to leave them out of your application.

 What is University of Mount Olive's acceptance rate?

-✅ University of Mount Olive's acceptance rate is 51%.
+✅ The acceptance rate for University of Mount Olive is 51%.

 What is the early decision acceptance rate at University of Mount Olive?